-"There are a lot of businesses that rely on local commerce."
+She took a moment to adjust her round, red rimmed glasses as she spoke again, "There are a lot of businesses that rely on local commerce."

 "People make a community what it is.
 You are a part of this town, too."
 Margret was one of those expressive 'hand talkers'.
 Every phrase came with a gesture, or really every gesture came with sounds to elaborate on them.
-She must have been a half dozen years younger than him, or at least she gave that impression, with an average height for a woman, certainly not that much taller, but packed full of a pugnacious energy that made whatever age difference seem cavernous.
-She wore a light, mid-sleeved, blue sweater and khaki slacks, which motherhood filedl out, but not unflatteringly.
+She must have been a half dozen years younger than him, or at least she gave that impression, with an average height for a woman, certainly not that much taller, but packed full of a pugnacious energy that made whatever age gap seem cavernous.
+She wore a light, mid-sleeved, blue sweater and khaki slacks, which motherhood filled out, but not unflatteringly.
 Her hair was a strawberry blonde and permed, but if fit the soft features of her oval face, and certainly her personality, better than anything God might have given her.

 "Excuse me.
 I need to go…"